Asymptotic Distribution-free Change-point Detection for Modern Data Based on a New Ranking Scheme: Introduction

-Noticing the gap between the potential benefit of the rank-based method and the scarce exploration for multivariate/high-dimensional data, we propose a new rank-based method called Rank INduced by Graph Change-Point Detection (RING-CPD), which can be applied to high-dimensional and non-Euclidean data.
-Unlike previous works dealing with the ranks of observations that are often limited to low-dimensional distributions, we propose to use the rank induced by similarity graphs.
-Inspired by the recently developed graph-induced rank using similarity graphs for the two-sample test problem \citep{rise}, we extend it to the CPD framework.
-The graph-induced rank is the rank defined in the similarity graphs.
-Instead of treating all edges in the graph equally, we assign the rank as weights to each edge and construct the scan statistics based on the ranks.
-For example, if the $k$-nearest neighbor graph ($k$-NNG) \citep{schilling1986multivariate,henze1988multivariate} is used, the edges in the $j$th-NNG will be assigned the rank $k-j+1$ for $j=1,\ldots,k$.
-More discussions on this rank and the new test are presented in Section \ref{sec:method}.
-We prove that the proposed scan statistics are asymptotic distribution-free.
-They are also consistent against all types of changes when some special similarity graphs are used (Section \ref{sec: asymptotic}).
-The proposed statistics can work for a wide range of alternatives.
-Specifically, they are robust to heavy-tailed distribution or outliers, as illustrated by extensive simulation studies in Section \ref{sec: simulation} and two real data examples in Section \ref{sec: real data}.
-The details of proofs of the theorems are deferred to Supplementary Material.
+Noticing the gap between the potential benefit of the rank-based method and the scarce exploration for multivariate/high-dimensional data, we propose a new rank-based method called {\bf R}ank {\bf IN}duced by {\bf G}raph {\bf C}hange-{\bf P}oint {\bf D}etection (RING-CPD), which can be applied to high-dimensional and non-Euclidean data.
+Unlike previous works dealing with the ranks of observations that are often limited to low-dimensional distributions, we propose to use the rank induced by similarity graphs that can be applied to data whose dimension could be much larger than the sample size.
+The graph-induced rank \cite{rise} is the rank defined in the similarity graphs.
+Instead of treating all edges in the graph equally, we assign the rank as weights to each edge and construct the scan statistic based on the ranks.
+Discussions on this rank and the new test are presented in Section \ref{sec:method}.
+We prove that the proposed scan statistic is asymptotically distribution-free, facilitating its usage to a broader community of researchers and analysts.
+They are also consistent against all types of changes under certain conditions of the similarity graph (Section \ref{sec: asymptotic}).
+The proposed statistic can work for a wide range of alternatives and is robust to heavy-tailed distributions and outliers, as illustrated by extensive simulation studies in Section \ref{sec: simulation} and three real data examples in Section \ref{sec: real data}.
+The details of proofs of theorems are deferred to the Supplementary Material.